 Contact David Yusem, Program Manager for Restorative Justice for more information; email: email@example.com.

-· Self-Awareness and Self-Management skills.
-Recognized and manage emotions in order to respond to conflict in claim and assertive ways.
+Recognize and manage emotions in order to respond to conflict in claimed and assertive ways.
 In order to handle conflicts effectively, children need to be able to recognize when they are getting angry, and learn to claim themselves before reacting.

-· Social Awareness.
 Be tolerant and appreciative of differences, and interact empathetically with peers.
 Research suggests that children often lack empathy for the victims of bullying, and that they view being different from the social ideal, or social norm, as the cause of bullying.
-When active bystanders (a.k.a Upstanders) were asked why they chose to intervene, they were likely to attribute of other as motivating factors.
+When active bystanders (a.k.a Upstanders) were asked why they chose to intervene, they were likely to attribute other motivating factors.
 Bystanders are also more likely to intervene when they have positive feelings and attitudes toward the victim.

-· Relationship Skills.
 Initiate and sustain friendship and other relationships.
 Victimized children tend to have fewer friends, to only have friends who are also victimized, and to have more enemies than non-victimized children.
-Many are socially withdrawn and lack confidence and skills in effectively interacting with peers.
-Because of their lack of peer support,victimized children are less likely to have other children come to their defense when they are bullied.
+Many are socially withdrawn and lack confidence and skills at effectively interacting with peers.
+Because of their lack of peer support, victimized children are less likely to have other children come to their defense when they are bullied.
 Research suggests that having high-quality friendships, or at least one best friend, can help prevent children from being victims.

 Applying an SEL framework to Bullying